disorderedmaterials/dissolve/web/docs/userguide/procedures/nodes/temperature.md

 ## Overview

-The `Temperature` node simply sets the temperature of the configuration, in Kelvin, and which is used by other nodes where relevant (e.g. in evolution algorithms).
+The `Temperature` node simply sets the temperature of the configuration, in Kelvin, which is used by other nodes where relevant (e.g. in evolution algorithms).
 It is provided as a convenience node to allow programmatic setting of the temperature by other means.

 ## Options